Fellow Bridge Nuts

 For further information about Sarum Bridge Club contact email@example.com

 Any member requiring a partner should advertise their availability by using the "find a partner" option on the left hand menu.
 This system will supplement and not replace the Club stewarding system.
+There will not be a steward available during January.

 A gentle reminder to ensure that every member of our club has an enjoyable evening/afternoon.
 Even when concentration and pressure take their toll these simple guidelines should be followed: